outwatch/outwatch/README.md

 ##### Global events

-There are helpers for getting a stream of global `document` or `window` events, where you get a `outwatch.reactive.SourceStream` for these events.
+There are helpers for getting a stream of global `document` or `window` events, where you get a `colibri.Observable` for these events.
 For example:

 ```scala
 import outwatch.dom.dsl._